 - Twice-Baked Butternut Squash with Quinoa, Pecans, and Parmesan – Stuffed with a savory, crispy filling of quinoa, pecans, parmesan and breadcrumbs these are an impressive and fun vegetarian side or main dish.

 - Balsamic Brussels Sprouts with Bacon, Craisins and Pecans – This stovetop + oven side dish looks and tastes like the essential holiday food.
+It will look amazing at any Thanksgiving potluck.
 Sweet dried cranberries, tender brussels sprouts and the crunch of pecans and bacon.
 Even brussels sprouts skeptics will be converted with this dish.

-- Pumpkin Cheesecake Bites – These mini pumpkin cheesecakes with a gingersnap crust were one of the first recipes to go viral on Inquiring Chef.
-They come together in a matter of minutes in a food processor and are always a favorite.
+- Pumpkin Cheesecake Bites – Pumpkin is a must for any Thanksgiving meal.
+These mini pumpkin cheesecakes with a gingersnap crust were one of the first recipes to go viral on Inquiring Chef.
+This easy dessert comes together in a matter of minutes in a food processor and are always a favorite.

 - Pumpkin Bread Truffles – If you want to bring a dessert that’s a bit different than the classics, these pumpkin bread truffles are always a win.
 Use store-bought pumpkin bread or the simple one-bowl version linked in the recipe as a base.
 Dip them in chocolate and refrigerate until party time!